voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 This has led to an era of political dysfunction seemingly without end.
 Despite consensus among voters on many issues, our legislative process goes nowhere.

-The divisive, costly, and ego-driven nature of elections seems to only make things worse.
+The divisive and costly nature of elections seems to only make things worse.

 But, together, we can build a better way.